maragkakislab/nanoplen/README.md

 With proper input and parameters the file will generate the output as shown below.
 It contains eight columns that include:
 1) 'name' (the name of the transcript),
-2) 'log2FC' (length difference Fold-Change in log2 scale),
-3 & 4) 'pvalue' and 'qvalue' for significance value or score, 5 & 6)  'n.control' and 'n.alt' represent the number of reads or transcripts each read have in corresponding samples, 7 & 8) 'mean_length.control' and 'mean_length.alt' are the average read length of the transcript in the respective samples.
+2) 'log2FC' (log2 fold change of length between the treatment and control groups), 3 & 4) 'pvalue' and 'qvalue' for significance value or score, 5 & 6)  'n.control' and 'n.alt' represent the number of reads or transcripts each read have in corresponding samples, 7 & 8) 'mean_length.control' and 'mean_length.alt' are the average read length of the transcript in the respective samples.